-LA must conduct an annual nutrition education evaluation survey (using Link2Feed), to be approved by ADES, to be conducted January through June that identifies the nutrition education effectiveness.
-AT a minimum 50% CSFP participants per service area shall be surveyed.
+LAs must conduct an annual participant survey to be conducted January through June that identifies the nutrition education effectiveness.
+Surveys will be created in collaboration with CHRP.
+At a minimum, 50% CSFP participants per service area shall be surveyed.
 Surveys must: